 ADD

-22.5L 9) The operation of any non-geostationary-satellite system in the fixed-satellite service in the frequency bands 37.5-39.5, 39.5-42.5, 47.2-50.2, and 50.4-51.4 GHz shall not exceed a single-entry permissible allowance of 3% of time allowance for degradation in terms of C/N of GSO FSS networks.
-The calculation procedures given in that Recommendation ITU-R S.[50/40 GHz FSS sharing] and the GSO reference links contained in Recommendation ITU-R S.[50/40 GHz Reference Links] shall be used for the calculation of the 3% single-entry operational allowance.
+22.5L 9) A non-geostationary-satellite system in the fixed-satellite service in the frequency bands 37.5-39.5, 39.5-42.5, 47.2-50.2, and 50.4-51.4 GHz shall not exceed a single-entry permissible allowance of 3% of time allowance for degradation in terms of C/N specified in the short term and long term performance objectives of reference GSO FSS networks.
+The calculation procedures given in Recommendation ITU-R S.[50/40 GHz FSS sharing] and the GSO reference links contained in Recommendation ITU-R S.[50/40 GHz Reference Links] shall be used for the calculation .
+(WRC-19)

 ADD

-22.5M 10) Administrations operating or planning to operate non-geostationary-satellite systems in the fixed-satellite service in the frequency bands 37.5-39.5, 39.5-42.5, 47.2-50.2, and 50.4-51.4 GHz shall apply the provisions of Resolution [AGG Sharing] (WRC-19) to ensure that the aggregate interference into geostationary fixed-satellite service networks caused by non-geostationary-satellite systems operating in these frequency bands does not exceed the total aggregate limits.
+22.5M 10) Administrations operating or planning to operate non-geostationary-satellite systems in the fixed-satellite service in the frequency bands 37.5-39.5, 39.5-42.5, 47.2-50.2, and 50.4-51.4 GHz shall apply the provisions of Resolution [A16] (WRC-19) to ensure that the aggregate interference into geostationary fixed and broadcasting satellite service networks caused by all non-geostationary fixed-service satellite systems operating co-freqeuncy in these frequency bands should not exceed 10% of the time allowance for degradation in terms of C/N specified in the short term and long term performance objectives of the geostationary reference links listed in Recommendation ITU-R S.[50/40 RFERENCE LINKS].
+(WRC-19)

-Reasons: Based on ITU-R studies, the detailed technical regulatory provisions presented above will introduce regulatory provisions into the Radio Regulations that will enable the introduction of non-GSO satellite systems that will protect GSO systems and provide for maximum spectral efficiency for FSS operations in the 50/40 GHz bands.
+Reasons: Based on ITU-R studies, the detailed technical regulatory provisions presented above will introduce technical regulatory provisions into the Radio Regulations that will enable the introduction of non-GSO satellite systems that will protect GSO systems and provide for maximum spectral efficiency for FSS operations in the 50/40 GHz bands.

+ARTICLE 9

+Procedure for effecting coordination with or obtaining agreement of other administrations1, 2, 3, 4, 5, 6, 7, 8, 9 (WRC-15)

 MOD